simonplhak/copas/README.md

 Most popular IDEs support devcontainer.
 Just open the project in your IDE and it will ask you to open it in devcontainer.
-Otherwise you can use [cli tool](https://github.com/devcontainers/cli).
+Otherwise, you can use [cli tool](https://github.com/devcontainers/cli).

 ## Run with docker